hi2tamzid/dev-task/README.md

 2. From the tasklist select **Google Sheet Update**
 3. Obtain the client ID from the Google Cloud Console.
 4. Paste the client ID and log in using your Google account.
+5. Create the shared link the of the google sheet with **editor** mode.
+6. Paste it in the **Sheet Url** and press get data button.
-5. Once logged in, you can use the app to create, read, update, and delete data in your Google Sheets.
+7. Now, you can use the app to create, read, update, and delete data in your Google Sheets.